 The Educational Leadership Program at WSU Tri-Cities offers aspiring leaders a variety of graduate education programs appropriate for leaders at every stage of their career — from classroom teachers seeking new leadership roles to practicing administrators seeking professional development.

-Programs are designed for working professionals in K-12 education or related organizations.
+The Ed.M. is a non-thesis program recommendedfor K-12 educational professionals.
 Course schedules allow full-time teachers and administrators to complete the Ed.M. degree and/or credential programs in approximately two years.
 The program delivers the world-class instruction you expect from a major university with small classes and personalized attention only available at an urban campus.
 Students have the option of taking courses in a variety of instructional formats delivered through the Statewide Educational Leadership Program.
 All classes are offered on the WSU Tri-Cities campus.

 Unique program features include: